openstate/openonderwijsdata-api/documentation/rst/data.rst

     nodal_area_code                                     integer                                                                 Identifier of the nodal_area.
-    phone                                               string                                                                  Phone number of the school. province                                            string                                                                  The province [#provinces]_ this branch is situated in. reference_year                                      integer                             Peiljaar                            Year the schools source file was published. rmc_region                                          string                              Rmc-regio                           Area that is used for the coordination of school dropouts. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Rmc-gebied rmc_region_code                                     integer                                                                 Identifier of the rmc_region.
+    phone                                               string                                                                  Phone number of the school. province                                            string                                                                  The province [#provinces]_ this branch is situated in. pupils_by_origins                                   array of :ref:`pupilsbyorigins`                                         Number of pupils born in countries other than The Netherlands by country.
+Only availabe in 2009 as collecting of this data has been stopped since 2010. pupils_by_origins_reference_date                    date                                Peiljaar                            Date the source file was published at http://data.duo.nl pupils_by_origins_reference_url                     string                                                                  URL of the source file. reference_year                                      integer                             Peiljaar                            Year the schools source file was published. rmc_region                                          string                              Rmc-regio                           Area that is used for the coordination of school dropouts. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Rmc-gebied rmc_region_code                                     integer                                                                 Identifier of the rmc_region.